 I started watching YouTube videos on how to carve.
-I asked advice from people who could carve well.
+I asked for advice from people who could carve well.
 I actually attempted carves on my own.
 Gradually, all these efforts worked, and I could see improvements in my carving.

 Breaking Down The Goal

 In my fitness journey, I wanted to be able to perform muscle-ups.
-In order to do so, I worked with a fitness coach to break down the goal, and to come up with a progression training plan in order to achieve my muscle-ups.
+In order to do so, I worked with a fitness coach to break down the goal, and to come up with a progressive training plan in order to achieve my muscle-ups.

 Since I couldn’t do a muscle-up at the start, I had to start from somewhere, which was a negative muscle-up.
 It’s an easier motion since you’re basically just doing it in reverse.
 I also did regular muscle-ups, but with the aid of a resistance band.
 The resistance band would then be swapped out for one with increasing difficulty.

-Every step of the way, my fitness coach would be there to push me further on the reps that I was doing, and also correct me on my form.
+Every step of the way, my fitness coach would be there to push me further on the reps that I was doing and also correct me on my form.
 After going through all the progressions, I was finally able to do a muscle-up.

 Most goals that you have may seem daunting, but break it up into smaller chunks, and suddenly it seems much more manageable.

 Anders Ericsson, a professor of Psychology at Florida State University, spent over 30 years in studying experts in different fields and finding out how they got to be so good at what they do.
 He found that the secret is deliberate practice.